 Your modern log home or cabin will reflect your taste in flooring and cabinetry and there have never been more options available!
 The choice of light fixtures and furniture will be up to you…your log home can be as bright as you like or as cozy as you want it to be!

 Not when constructed properly!
-Correctly fit together with insulation and gasketing between the logs, your home will be warm in the winter and cool in the summer.
-If you want to add chinking, that’s up to you.
+Correctly fit together with full scribe hand crafted construction, your home will be warm in the winter and cool in the summer.
+If you want to add expandable foam gasketing or chinking, these are additional options for you to consider.

 In extremely cold climates, chinking can be used as an additional physical barrier, although a client will often choose to chink simply because they like the look.